Telford bingo player scoops £50k jackpot - and hadn't even planned to go that night

 The lucky player won the jackpot earlier this month at the Globe Bingo Hall in Donnington.

-What makes the win especially heartwarming is that the winner hadn’t even planned to go along that night.
+What makes the win especially heartwarming is that the winner hadn’t even planned to go along that night but had been persuaded by her daughter.

 "They attend a free bingo session at the Globe, and upgraded their tickets for just a few pounds — and ended up walking away with life-changing winnings."

-The Globe said the winner wishes to remain anonymous, but said: "Things like this don’t happen to people like me - but it did!”
+The Globe said the winner wishes to remain anonymous but had said: "Things like this don’t happen to people like me - but it did!”

 When asked how they planned to celebrate they mentioned that a much-needed holiday was finally on the horizon — their first in years — before joking that their children already had ideas for how to spend the rest.